zzzzzhou/MLDE_Group/README.md

 If compare to stupid model(predict every order as positive), stupid model has precision of 0.766652962810698.
 Our model is around sometimes go to 0.82.
 So our model can improve the business.

-Future work
+Future work:
 we can train two classifier in first level, one trained by 1-3 VS 4 star review, one trained by 1-3 VS 5 star review.
 On the second level, we can build a classifier as voting machine, to combined the outcome from level 1 two classifiers.
 Because the data is imbalanced, 1-3 review nearly equal to 4 star review.
 And can do over sampling with 1-3 VS 5 star review.
 In this way data imbalance can be fix a lot.
 And level one 2 classifier can produce a much better performance.
+In second level it doesn't matter if you misclassify a 4* as a 5* or vice versa, and then essentially you only care about when the classifier wrongly predicts in association with class 1-3(Michael,2022)